 Mark Rhee

-I'm a (applied) mathematics student at UC Berkeley with intended minors in computer science and philosophy.
+I'm a (applied) mathematics student at UC Berkeley with intended minors in computer science and physics.
 My interests lie at the intersection of fields such as math, computer science, physics, and philosophy.
 I'm particularly interested in the mathematical foundations of machine learning.

 CV / LinkedIn / Github